oshaughnessy/sierramountainll/_pages/volunteers.md

       _(linked here for reference; volunteers are required to check that they've read it during signup)_.
     - [Sudden cardiac arrest information sheet for coaches]({% link /assets/files/sca-coaches.pdf %}){:target="_blank"}
       _(linked here for reference; volunteers are required to check that they've read it during signup)_.
-5. Submit a Live Scan fingerprinting application
+5. Submit a Live Scan fingerprinting application[^notice]

 ## Requirement Details